Getting Started with Zoom

 3. Click Login.

-4. On the PSU Single Sign-On page, enter your ODIN username and password.
+4. On the PSU Single Sign-On page, enter your Odin username and password.

 Download and Install Kaltura Capture For Windows